 UTAS counsellors offer confidential and professional counselling to students experiencing a range of academic, mental health and personal concerns including (but not limited to) anxiety, stress, depression, motivational problems and relationship difficulties.

-Counsellors are located in Hobart, Launceston, Burnie, Sydney and well as online.
+Counsellors offer online or phone counselling.
 For details on accessing the Personal Counselling service near you visit our Ask Us article, How do I make an appointment to see a counsellor?
+You can also read our information sheet on accessing support from a distance.
 Counsellors can also assist with accessing specialist services in the wider community.

 We recognise that these and other difficulties may impact your ability to study effectively.
-The Counselling Information for Students fact sheet (PDF 78.5 KB) outlines the Counselling Service and how counsellors can assist UTAS students.
+Our Counselling Guide or Counselling Information for Students fact sheet outlines the Counselling Service and how counsellors can assist UTAS students.